View Mark Greatens's Obituary on greenbaypressgazette.com and share memories

 Family and friends will celebrate Mark's life at Spirits of Gillett, 145 N McKenzie St in Gillett on Monday September 30, 2019 starting at 1p.m.

+Please come casual!
+Wear Packer attire or Mark's signature look - gray t-shirts and jeans!
+We will salute him with all the amazing memories!

-[email protected] with any special memories or pictures so we can add them to Mark's tribute!
-A complete obituary will appear in the Sunday edition.
+You can email [email protected] with any special memories or pictures so we can add them to Mark's tribute!